Ferrari F399: 1999 season

 After the season had ended, Häkkinen had claimed the driver's title by two points from Irvine while Ferrari claimed the constructor's title by four points from McLaren.

-Livery
+Sponsorship and livery

-Ferrari used 'Marlboro' logos, except at the French, British and Belgian (which was replaced with "Ferrari Formula One Team" and "F1" logo rather than barcode or chevron) Grands Prix.
+Ferrari used 'Marlboro' logos, except at the French, British, where they were replaced with a chevron and barcode.
+In Belgian, it was replaced with the text "Ferrari Formula One Team" and the "F1" logo.